This is part 3 in a series about Attribution (measuring where new deals are coming from). If you’re new to attribution check out part 1 here.

 What does it look like?

-Here’s the output run back in the summer for Trust Insights:
+Here’s the customer journey output run back in the summer for Trust Insights:

 On the left side you can see all of the programs and customer journey checkpoints that the model has evaluated as significant.
 The position from left to right shows how far along the buyer is in their journey – the programs at the top of the list, with the dots on the left side are when prospects first show up – for us that tends to be around 45 days before purchase.
 As you move down the list of programs, you can see when the purchase point is hit, right around where people sign up for our In The Headlights newsletter.
 It’s interesting to note there are programs that show up after the purchase, for example our Slack group comes in at 5.6% so we can say with certainty that our customers will want to join that community.